 - Career Center

-Most college services are available Monday through Friday throughout fall, winter and spring terms.
+Most college services are available Monday through Friday throughout the fall term.

 Support and Resources to Help you Succeed

 The YMCA has a child care facility located on CCC's Oregon City campus, and the ASG offers grants to help parents with young children cover the cost of child care while they are attending class.

 CCC’s student government maintains a small pantry in the Wacheno Welcome Center full of non-perishable food and hygiene items that are free for students.

 Associated Student Government offers a limited number of small grants to help cover the costs of fees, textbooks and child care for students who need it.
 ASG also provides grants for veterans.